 [1] This author uses "Communist Party of China (CPC)" in recognition of official and literal translations.

-Countering Cognitive Warfare: Taiwan's Defense Against Party Influence in Kinmen
+Countering Cognitive Warfare: Taiwan's Defense Against Party Influence in Kinmen developments in China's economy and foreign policy.

 By: Ian Murphy and Eric Chan